Yorktown shooting leaves three injured

 YORKTOWN, Va.
-(WAVY) – The York-Poquoson Sheriff’s Office said three people suffered gunshot wounds in the 3000 block of Mooretown Road just after midnight Monday morning.
+(WAVY) — The York-Poquoson Sheriff’s Office said three people were shot in the 3000 block of Mooretown Road just after midnight Monday morning.

 Deputies say medics transported two victims to area hospitals, while the third victim was taken to the hospital in a personal vehicle.